ibm-cloud-docs/image-templates/import-image.md

 For more information about cloud-init enabled images, see [Provisioning with a cloud-init enabled image](/docs/infrastructure/image-templates?topic=image-templates-provisioning-with-a-cloud-init-enabled-image#provisioning-with-a-cloud-init-enabled-image).

+## Preparing to import an encrypted image
+{: #preparing-to-import-an-encrypted-image}

+If you plan to import a VHD image that's encrypted with your own data encryption key, make sure that you complete the prerequisites and instructions for encryption that are described in [Using End to End (E2E) Encryption to provision an encrypted instance](/docs/infrastructure/image-templates?topic=image-templates-using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance#using-end-to-end-e2e-encryption-to-provision-an-encrypted-instance).

+You must use the vhd-util tool to encrypt your image, which must be in VHD format.
+For more information see, [Encrypting VHD images](/docs/infrastructure/image-templates?topic=image-templates-create-encrypted-image).
+{: important}

 ## Uploading an image to {{site.data.keyword.cos_full_notm}}
 {: #upload-to-ibm-cos}